-You can attach any trim ( like lace) to the side hems and it will enhance the whole look of your wrap skirt.
+You can attach any trim ( like lace) to the side hems, and it will enhance the whole look of your wrap skirt.
 Another option is to do piping.
 You can add a patch pocket in the front if you want it.
-Follow the directions here.
+Follow the directions here to sew patch pockets.

 Make a DIY WRAP SKIRT PATTERN

-For the waist tie you need a long piece of fabric about 4.5 inch wide ( take this more if you want a wider belt) and 89-90 inch long.
-You will get a belt of about 1.75 inch after you fold up 1/2 inch seam allowance.
+For the waist tie, you need a long piece of fabric about 4.5 inches wide ( take this more if you want a wider belt) and 89-90 inches long.
+You will get a belt of about 1.75 inches after you fold up a 1/2 inch seam allowance.

 Sew the side hems and the bottom hem.
 Make a baby hem ( narrow hem)